codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

     -   **If you change the type or the project** of a completed issue, Pulse reflects the change on the dashboards, transitioning the issue history to the new project if relevant

-        Note that this change doesn't affect the lead time or cycle time metrics.
+        Note that this change doesn't affect the overall calculation of the lead time or cycle time metrics.

 ## Lead time